codeigniter4/CodeIgniter4/user_guide_src/source/libraries/benchmark.rst

 	// Run the tests 3000 times.
 	$iterator->run(3000);

-Once it has ran, it will return an HTML table with the results of the test.
+Once it has run, it will return an HTML table with the results of the test.
 If you don't want the results displayed, you can pass in `false` as the second parameter::

 	// Don't display the results.